rancher/elemental-docs/docs/custom-images.md

 in a Dockerfile in order to create a new container image.

-Imagine some additional packages from an extra repository is required, the following example show case how this could be added:
+Imagine some additional packages from an extra repository is required, the following example showcases how this could be added:

 ```docker showLineNumbers
 # The version of Elemental to modify